HoBeZwe/SphericalScattering.jl/docs/src/index.md

 # SphericalScattering.jl

-This package provides semi-analytical solutions to the scattering of time harmonic and static electromagnetic fields from spherical objects.
+This package provides semi-analytical solutions to the scattering of time harmonic and static electromagnetic fields from spherical objects (amongst others known as Mie solutions or Mie scattering).
 To this end, series expansions are evaluated.
 Special care is taken to obtain accurate solutions down to the static limit.

----
-## Overview

-The following scenarios are implemented (✓) and planned (⌛):

-##### Available incident fields:
-- ✓ Plane wave
-- ✓ Field of electric/magnetic ring current
-- ✓ Field of electric/magnetic dipole
-- ✓ TE/TM spherical vector waves
-- ✓ Uniform static electric field

-##### Available scattering objects:
-- ✓ PEC sphere
-- ⌛ PMC sphere
-- ⌛ Dielectric sphere (so far only for uniform field and the plane-wave)
-- ⌛ Multilayer dielectric sphere (so far only for uniform field)
-- ⌛ Multilayer dielectric sphere with PEC core (so far only for uniform field)

 !!! note
-    A time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` is used everywhere.
+    A time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` and SI units are used everywhere.

 ---
 ## Installation